kouseina/kouseina/README.md

 Here are some ideas to get you started:

+- 🙋 You can call me ...
+Daffa
 - 🌱 I’m currently learning ...
 Flutter
 - 👯 I’m looking to collaborate on ...
 Flutter
 - 💬 Ask me about ...
 Anything